MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.4.0 =
+26.10.2021: Start of Code Refactoring and Performance Optimization.
+Introduced a Class for the read-out out the gallery-folder.
+Time reduced by 20% from the request time.
+Update of Readme after Performance Optimization.

 = 0.3.6 =
 04.10.2021: update of http-request-method to WP standard functions in fm_functions.php.
 Therefore the 'user_agent' in http-header is now the standard header from WP to consistent with certificates (hopefully)